Nsala of Wala in the Nsongo District: Historical background

-ABIR held a concession to exploit the forest resources of the Lopori-Maringa basin.
-The location depicted in the photograph, Baringa, is situated on the Maringa river, to the south-east of the town of Basankusu.
-This is where the Maringa and Lopori rivers converge, and it is also the location of the ABIR base of operations, which had been in place since 1893.
-Following a reorganisation of the company in 1898, the Congo Free State held a 50% stake in ABIR, with the remaining shares distributed among a Belgian banker and the Société Anversoise, another rubber company based in the Congo.
-The rubber was obtained in the ABIR region through the tapping of certain vines, predominantly of the subspecies Landolphia owariensis gentilii.
-The repeated cutting of the tendrils for this purpose resulted in their desiccation and, in some cases, mortality.
-Furthermore, complete severance for tapping resulted in the death of the rubber tendrils.
-In 1904, the year the photograph was taken, it was reported that the rubber reserves within 50 miles of the majority of ABIR's posts had been almost completely exhausted.
-Moreover, the amount of rubber exported through ABIR fell by approximately 50% between 1903 and 1904.
+Abir held a concession to exploit the forest resources of the Lopori–Maringa basin.
+The location depicted in the photograph, Baringa, is situated on the Maringa River, to the south-east of the town of Basankusu.
+There the two rivers converge and since 1893 Abir had its headquarters there.
+Following a reorganisation of the company in 1898, the Congo Free State held a 50% stake in Abir, with the remaining shares distributed among a Belgian banker and the Société Anversoise, another rubber company based in the Congo.
+The rubber was obtained in the Abir region through the tapping of certain vines, predominantly of the subspecies Landolphia owariensis gentilii.
+The repeated cutting of tendrils for tapping caused them to dry out and sometimes die.
+Completely severing tendrils during tapping killed them.
+In 1904, the year the photograph was taken, it was reported that the rubber reserves within 50 miles of most of Abir's posts had been nearly exhausted.
+As a result, the amount of rubber exported through Abir fell by approximately 50% between 1903 and 1904.

-Prior to the commencement of rubber exploitation, the majority of the inhabitants of the Lopori-Maringa basin were engaged in agricultural activities.
-However, there were also those who pursued fishing and hunting as a means of subsistence.
-Prior to the establishment of the Congo Free State, the region was characterised by a history of armed conflict and enslavement throughout the nineteenth century.
-In the 1880s, the region was subjected to repeated raids by traders from Irebu, who were engaged in the procurement of slaves and ivory.
+Before they were forced to harvest rubber, most inhabitants of the Lopori–Maringa basin were engaged in subsistence production, mostly agriculture, but also fishing and hunting.
+Already in the decades before the establishment of the Congo Free State, the region had suffered from armed conflicts and raids for enslavement.
+In the 1880s, it was repeatedly raided by traders from Irebu, who seized ivory and took captives to sell them as slaves.